 Selected patients with moderate to severe heart failure may benefit from Cardiac Resynchronization Therapy (CRT).
 CRT, in combination with stable optimal medical therapy, may help the lower chambers of the heart beat together and improve the heart's ability to supply blood and oxygen to the body.
-CRT is designed to help the two lower heart chambers, the right and left ventricles, beat at the same time in a normal sequence treatingventricular dysynchrony.
+Cardiac Resynchronization Therapy is designed to help the two lower heart chambers, the right and left ventricles, beat at the same time in a normal sequence treatingventricular dysynchrony.

-C RT is similar to a pacemaker.
+The CRT device is similar to a pacemaker.
 It is placed (implanted) under the skin of the upper chest.
 CRT is delivered as tiny electrical pulses to the right and left ventricles through three or four leads (soft insulated wires) that are inserted through the veins to the heart.
 These tiny impulses are small and not normally detected by the individual.
 Note the diagram to the right.

-CRT may be prescribed for someone suffering from heart failure, but it is not a replacement for drug therapy.
+Cardiac Resynchronization Therapy may be prescribed for someone suffering from heart failure, but it is not a replacement for drug therapy.
 It is recommended that anyone choosing to receive CRT continue taking medications as prescribed by their physician.

 In some patients, cardiac resynchronization therapy has been shown to:

 - Improve the ability to exercise and perform other physical activities